jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 You can only define the `loader` function on the Remix route file, but you can then call the `useLoaderData` hook on every component used inside that route.
 This is very useful for better SEO and spares you from adding loading states to your app, as the page comes pre-rendered from the server.

-## Let's add types, the regular way
+## Let's add types the regular way

 You can quickly type `useLoaderData`.
 Its type signature it's basically `useLoaderData<T>: T`, so if you do `useLoaderData<string>`, you just typed your loader!